 I’m a magnet for embarrassing moments.
-In third grade, I entered a spelling bee contest that had me exiting the stage on the first word: “shop.”
+In second grade, I entered a spelling bee contest that had me exiting the stage on the first word: “shop.”
 In college, I made a dramatic fall off of a treadmill in a gymnasium packed with students.
 This past summer, my antiperspirant rebelled.
 Attending a wedding, I noticed friends moving their eyes from my face to my arms in conversation.
 A passing peek at a mirror revealed the mystery: extremely sweaty underarms.

 I’m thinking of shame this Advent season.
 The Christmas story is packed with drama.
 God chooses a virgin for His purposes in sending Christ.
 In so doing, young Mary is never the same.
 Her humble existence becomes the stage on which the Incarnate Son of God emerges.
-Still, her submission to God comes with a cost.
+And her submission to God comes with a cost.

 Curt Thompson, a psychiatrist who studies the intersection of neurobiology and Christian spiritual formation explains that people “experience shame most powerfully in glances, tones, and body language rather than through literal words.”
 As I read the story of Christ’s birth, I wonder: what “looks” did Mary endure when “found” to be with child in Matthew 1:18?
 Did her cheeks burn under the gaze of Nazareth?
-Did she suffer shame at the eyes of a doubting Joseph (Matthew 1:19)?
+Did she suffer feelings of shame at the eyes of a doubting Joseph (Matthew 1:19)?

 It’s amazing to consider that “when the fullness of time had come, God sent forth his Son, born of woman, born under the law” and under the ignominy of a curious pregnancy (Galatians 4:4).